kstrafe/Cxy/readme.md

 The repository for The Unnamed Language compiler.
 This repository contains the following folders:
 * code - where the code related to the compiler is stored.
 Tests are also stored here and must start with "test" in their filename.
 * codegenerators - code that generates code.
-Puts files in the code directory.
+Useful for generating switch-to-string code.
 * documentation - the documentation of the language and the compiler
 * libraries - here we store external and internal libraries.
 These are pieces of code that can be run.
 They are considered independencies.
 * tests - contains input and expected output files with a test_runner script.
 The script checks if the output is equal to the excepted output.
+It also runs unit tests.

 The makefile contains the instructions to build the project.
-`make` just compiles and puts the executable in binaries/tulc.exe `make test` runs the tests in ./tests.
+`make` just compiles and puts the executable in binaries/tulc.exe `make tdd` runs the tests in ./tests.
 You should only run tests this way as the test_runner script is not suited for direct calling.

+## Clear Overview
+The UL dependency rule is enforced in this compiler.
+Modules (.cpp and their corresponding .hpp files) can ONLY depend/include on:

+1. A file in a subdirectory of their current directory.
+2. A file in a subdirectory directly from root.
+3. Be provided information from a parent.

+This means that dependencies are kept clean and local.
+Spaghetti is avoided.

 ## Current status!
 The BEST language ever uses simple, consistent lexing and parsing.